-Other name: Green Poison Arrow Frog
+Other common names: Green and Black Poison Arrow Frog

 Scientific name: Dendrobates auratus

 Although it makes an excellent “First Poison Frog” for novices, the Green and Black Poison Frog is so interesting that even old-hands generally reserve a place for it in their collections.
 Bold even by Poison Frog standards, it is also quite hardy and long-lived.

 The Green and Black Poison Frog ranges from southeastern Nicaragua and southeastern Costa Rica to extreme northwestern Columbia, South America.
 They have been introduced to Oahu, Hawaii.
 Humid lowland rainforests are favored, but disturbed woodlands, brushy scrub, and farm fringes may also be occupied.
 They are often most found along streams, and sometimes climb trees to heights of 20+ feet.